-This Product is designed for use with pets only.
-This pet training device is not intended to harm, injure or provoke.
-Using this Product in a way that is not intended could result in violation of Federal, State or local laws.
+This product is designed for use with pets only.
+This product is not intended to harm, injure or provoke.
+Using this product in a way that is not intended could result in violation of Federal, State or local laws.

 4. Limitation of Liability